El Camino: A Breaking Bad Movie: Soundtrack

 Mondo issued an official soundtrack on October 14, 2020, nearly a full year after the film's release.
 The 26-track double-LP featured Porter's complete score for El Camino, nearly a dozen of the film's licensed songs, and some exclusive bonus tracks.
-The soundtrack would be issued on vinyl with artwork designed by Matt Talbot.
+The soundtrack was issued on vinyl with artwork designed by Matt Talbot.

 Marketing

 Netflix officially announced El Camino: A Breaking Bad Movie on August 24, 2019, unveiling the title, description, poster, logo, teaser trailer, and the October 11, 2019, release date for the film.
-Days prior, Netflix accidentally listed the film on its website, which users quickly noticed before it got pulled.
-Due to the secrecy of the project, fans and critics alike were taken aback by the sudden announcement, as well as by learning that the release date would come sooner than expected.
+Days before, Netflix accidentally listed the film on its website, which users quickly noticed before it got pulled.
+Due to the secrecy of the project, fans and critics alike were taken aback by the sudden announcement and sooner-than-expected release date.

 Trailers

 The first teaser released during El Caminos announcement featured a scene where the DEA interrogated Skinny Pete on Jesse Pinkman's whereabouts.
 Charles Baker reprised the role in the public's first glimpse of the film.
 Though the scene was not used in the final cut, some critics noted after the film's release of the trailer's significance in El Caminos chronology, speculating that it likely took place shortly after Jesse and Skinny Pete parted ways.
-Baker later revealed the original script did not include the teaser trailer's scene.
+Baker later revealed that the original script did not include the teaser trailer's scene.

 Netflix released its first trailer on September 10, 2019, which solely consisted of Breaking Bad clips set to a cover of "Enchanted" (Note: The original song by The Platters previously appeared in "Mandala".) by Chloe x Halle.
 A second teaser, which featured Jesse sitting in the El Camino and listening to news reports of the prior events of the series on the radio, debuted during the 71st Primetime Emmy Awards ceremony on September 22, 2019.
-A full trailer premiered on September 24, 2019, which gave viewers their first full look of clips from El Camino, accompanied by the song "Black Water" by Reuben and the Dark.
+A full trailer premiered on September 24, 2019, giving viewers their first full look at clips from El Camino, accompanied by the song "Black Water" by Reuben and the Dark.

-Before El Caminos premiere, Netflix released two more promotional videos that used new footage from the film or the set: a teaser clip of Old Joe speaking with Jesse on the phone and a two-minute behind-the-scenes featurette.
+Before El Caminos premiere, Netflix released two more promotional videos using new footage from the film or the set: a teaser clip of Old Joe speaking with Jesse on the phone and a two-minute behind-the-scenes featurette.
 Netflix later released an extended 13-minute behind-the-scenes featurette titled The Road to El Camino on October 29, 2019.